statue-jesus-crucified1.jpg

 Implications

 These questions lead to others that get at the heart of the Christian faith.
 What is God like?
 How does he feel towards us?
 Why did Jesus become human?
 What was the purpose of his death and resurrection?
 What does God want us to do in response?
-Different theories of atonement will have different answers to these questions, and our answers will inform how we live our lives, how we share our faith with others, how we think about ourselves and our own relationship with God, and so much more.
+Different theories of atonement have different answers to these questions, and our answers inform how we live our lives, how we share our faith with others, how we think about ourselves and our own relationship with God, and so much more.
 Our theory of atonement is the foundation for the rest of our thinking about our faith, so it is worth investigating to find the best answers that we can.

 • Part of the Anastasis Center’s mission is to proclaim the healing atonement of Jesus (sometimes referred to as “Medical Substitution”).
 What do we mean by that?